TerrenceMiao/AWS/notification-workflow-step-functions/lab-guides/test-application.md

     ![Result](images/result.png)

 3. Verify that you have received **email, SMS or slack** message as per provided request JSON.
+Email need to subscribed and confirmed in [Amazon Simple Email Service](https://aws.amazon.com/ses/) (Amazon Simple Email Service).

 **You can also send messages only to selected notification channels by modifying the input request JSON.
 Example - If you do not provide the SMS JSON object in request JSON then SMS will not be sent.**